Vincent-Design-Inc/.github/.github/ISSUE_TEMPLATE/pre-launch.md

 ---

 ## Site Pre-launch Checklist
+> [!IMPORTANT]
-No site can launch while this issue is open.
+> No site can launch while this issue is open.
 This issue requires signoff by senior staff to be complete.

 ### Mandatory Plugins Installed and Activated - [Plugin docs](https://docs.vincentdevelopment.ca/docs/processes/plugins.html)
+> [!IMPORTANT]
-All licensed plugins **MUST** have their keys installed and activated.
+> All licensed plugins **MUST** have their keys installed and activated.
+>

-All plugins **MUST** be updated to the most current versions unless there's a compelling reason not to.
+> All plugins **MUST** be updated to the most current versions unless there's a compelling reason not to.

 - [ ] ACF Pro (Licensed)
 - [ ] Akismet (Licensed)